inclusive-design/git-ops-api/daff/README.md

 **Proposed Solution:** Give user options to merge them or keep one of the rows.
 Use the all rows from the remote file or the local file as the base and update corresponding values from that row using values in the other file.

-**Relevant Cases:** Relevant in test case 6.
+**Relevant Cases:** Relevant in case 6.

 ### Issue 5

-Absence of row issue 1.
+Issue 5 is absence of row issue 1.
+In all cases this issue occurs except case 7.

 **Interpretation:**  Rows found in only ancestor and local files will not be removed.
 Instead the row will be marked in white and remain in the table.